Toufool/AutoSplit/README.md

 ## Avg.
 FPS

 - Calculates the average comparison rate of the capture region to split images.
-This value will likely be much higher than needed (unless you [Force Full-Content-Rendering](#Full-Content-Rendering)), so it is highly recommended to limit your FPS depending on the frame rate of the game you are capturing.
+This value will likely be much higher than needed, so it is highly recommended to limit your FPS depending on the frame rate of the game you are capturing.

 ## OPTIONS